ahmadyabboud/mediaPlayer/README.md

   - slider for the current time
   - Playing in the background

-Two songs are in project for thetesting the app only .
+Two songs are in project for testing the app only .